Saturday, April 6, 2019

 - Students will then return to the judging area and judging will begin.
 Each display will be judged sequentially via the sequence determined by the judges.
 At the display being judged, the student will be asked to present their project to the judges from their display board using only the information from the display and any models used as part of the display, with a maximum of 6 minutes for the presentation.
 Judges will then ask questions of the student with a maximum of 4-5 minutes for questions.
 The questions from the judges will be based on the scoring criteria (Science Projects, Engineering/Technical Projects) so as to allow judges to assign scores for each of the criteria to each student.
 The team of judges will then move to the next display and repeat the process.

-- After all student presentations are complete, every student will have an opportunity (up to 1 min) to make additional comments regarding their presentations to the judges.
+- After all student presentations are complete, every student will have an opportunity (up to 1 min) to make additional comments regarding their presentations to the judges, or to ask questions of the other student participants.

 - Judges then will meet in executive session to select Champion and Grand Champion winners.
 The decision of the judges is final.